zalanwastaken/guified/README.md

 Guified is a ~~lightweight~~ GUI library for LÖVE (Love2D) that simplifies window management and UI element creation.
 With its easy-to-use features, Guified enables developers to craft intuitive and interactive graphical user interfaces without unnecessary complexity. 🚀 Whether you're building a small game or a large application, Guified provides the tools you need to streamline the process.

+### Why Guified? 🤷
+Guified is a flexible, lightweight framework built for developers who want control without the bloat.
+It gives you powerful tools like a customizable registry, and efficient error handling, while leaving you the freedom to build exactly what you need.
+Guified doesn’t force patterns or hand-hold you through the process—it’s all about giving you the flexibility to create and optimize your own solutions, on your terms.

 ## Features ✨
 - **Window Management:**
   - 📌 Set the game window to always stay on top of other windows, ensuring your application remains in focus during critical interactions.